mendix/docs/content/refguide/sap/sap-fiori-building-blocks.md

 This document contains a summary of the building blocks you can use to create an SAP Fiori themed app.

-To use these building blocks, you must have the **Fiori Blank** app template.
-This can be downloaded from the App Store here: https://appstore.home.mendix.com/link/app/53585/
+To use these building blocks, you can either

+* use the **Fiori Blank** app template; this can chosen when creating a new app, or be downloaded from the App Store here – https://appstore.home.mendix.com/link/app/53585/

+* add the SAP Fiori UI Package to your app: this can be downloaded from the App Store here – https://appstore.home.mendix.com/link/app/107625/

 ## 2 Building Blocks